 If you go by train, take the line that connects Seville with Mérida, which stops at Cazalla de la Sierra/Constantina station.
 If you decide to go by bus, buses are running regularly to Constantina throughout the day from Plaza de Armas station in Seville.

 To find out about the town’s historical heritage, the best option is to stroll through its streets.
-The Sierra Norte Natural Park offers a wide variety of sports activities.
+The Sierra Morena Natural Park offers a wide variety of sports activities.
 These include hiking, biking, fishing, climbing, etc.

 Strolling through the streets of Constantina is a real delight.
 Lined with stately homes, some are in the Mudejar style, and others are Neoclassical.
 The old town was declared a Site of Historic-Artistic Interest in 2004.
 Leisurely wander through the Barrio de la Morería, which still boasts its original Arabic architecture.
 Climb up to the Castle and the monument to the Sacred Heart, a sculpture of Jesus blessing the town.